iot-edge-foundation/iot-edge-serial/README.md

 There are multiple endpoints defined in Serial module dynamically:

-- "&lt;name defined in portConfigs&gt;": This is a output endpoint for telemetries per configured port.
-The read operation defined in the direction field of the named port in configuration will be composed as telemetry messages output to this endpoint.
+- &lt;named port&gt; defined in portConfigs: This is an output endpoint for telemetries per configured port.
+The operation defined in the direction field of the named port will be dynamically instantiated as telemetry messages output.

 There is one input defined: